 Your health care provider may give you a prescription in different ways, including:

-Once you receive a prescription from your health care provider, you may buy the medication from various sources.
+Once you get a prescription from your provider, you may buy the medicine in different ways.

 The most common place for filling a prescription is at a local pharmacy.
 Some pharmacies are located inside of a grocery or large "chain" store.